gillian-guide/gillian-guide.github.io/docs/en/extras/modloading.md

 They're likely already packaged into an :material-folder: ==update== folder.
 Just drop that folder into the root folder of the game.

+---

 ### Installing mods with files that go into `.img` archives"

 Example: mod requires you to drop a file into the :material-file:`vehicles.img` file.

-!!! warning "For mods that provide a whole `.img` archive"
+!!! info "For mods that provide a whole `.img` archive"
     If, say, the mod compiles the whole `vehicles.img` but only replaces one vehicle - you should only package that separate vehicle alone.
 While you *can* get away with not separating the modified files, you'll ruin compatibility with other mods.
 So please don't do that.

     If you want to separate modified files, you have to extract the mod's and vanilla archives into separate folders and compare the folders with something like [WinMerge](https://winmerge.org/).